void

 Background

 One reserve lieutenant Petr Heral actually served in Infanterieregiment Nr.
 91 together with Jaroslav Hašek.
 He was born in 1886 with Heimatrecht in Boršov nad Vltavou and was promoted to Leutnant on 1 March 1915[b].
 He was taken prisoner by the Russians on the same day as the author of The Good Soldier Švejk, at Chorupan 24 September 1915[a].
 Hašek may thus have known Heral not only from IR.
-91 but also from the three week prisoner transport to Darnytsia, maybe even further.
+91 but also from the three week prisoner transport to Darnytsa, maybe even further.
 The loss lists also reveal that he held a degree in law and that he served in the 6th company (i.e. in the 2nd battalion) at the time of his capture.

 Whether or not he inspired the author to create the teacher Švejk tells about can obviously not be verified, but it remains an open possibility.
 If it could established that Heral actually was a teacher, it would be a near certainty.